Skip to main content

 Next Topic: Text-to-Speech (TTS) Synthesis Cheat Sheet

-Text-to-image prompting is the practice of crafting natural language instructions to guide AI image generation models like Stable Diffusion, Midjourney, DALL-E, and Flux in creating visual content.
+Text-to-image prompting is the practice of crafting natural language instructions to guide AI image generation models — including Stable Diffusion, Midjourney, GPT-image-1 (GPT-4o), Flux, and Imagen 4 — in creating visual content.
 It sits at the intersection of linguistic precision and creative direction, where word choice, syntax structure, and parameter tuning directly shape the output.
 Effective prompting transforms vague ideas into detailed, controllable visuals by leveraging techniques like weighting, negative prompts, style modifiers, and compositional keywords.
-The core insight: prompts aren't just descriptions—they're structured instructions that map semantic meaning to visual features.
-Understanding how models tokenize, process, and weight prompt components lets you move from random experimentation to reproducible, high-quality generation.
+The core insight: prompts aren't just descriptions — they're structured instructions that map semantic meaning to visual features.
+Critically, newer models like Flux and SD 3.5 respond better to natural language sentences than keyword lists, while older SDXL-era workflows relied on comma-separated tokens — knowing which style your model prefers eliminates a major source of poor results.

 What This Cheat Sheet Covers